darktable-org/dtdocs/content/module-reference/processing-modules/liquify.md

 masking:
 ---

-Move pixels around by applying freestyle distortions to parts of the image, using points, lines and curves.
+Move pixels around by applying freestyle distortions to parts of the image using points, lines and curves.

+# nodes

  Each of liquify's tools is based on nodes.
-A point is given by a single node and a line or curve consists of a set of nodes defining the path.
+A point is given by a single node and a line or curve consists of a set of nodes defining a path.

 There is a limit of 100 nodes in a single liquify instance.
 For more nodes than this, use additional module instances.
 However, note that the liquify module consumes a lot of system resources.